 My 6-Step Client Onboarding Process

-Once a client says yes, I send them a clear recap of:
+Once a client says they’re interested in working together, I send them a clear recap of:

 - What I’m delivering (scope of work)